 The National Conference of State Legislatures is a bipartisan organization that serves the legislators and legislative staff of the nation's 50 states, its commonwealths and territories.
 NCSL provides research, technical assistance and opportunities for policymakers to exchange ideas on the most pressing state issues.
 Our mission is to serve state legislatures and other intergovernmental groups by providing support, promoting fresh ideas, connecting legislators and staff with experts and each other, and provide a strong, cohesive voice in the federal system.
 Since its founding in 1975, NCSL's staff has grown from 15 employees to over 150 employees in its offices in Denver, CO and Washington, D.C.

 This position involves coordinating support activities, administrative and technical work for the Director of Marketing and Meetings Director and support for the marketing, meetings and exhibit managers.
 The position coordinates functions typically across program lines and may involve professional and support staff from throughout the organization.
-The work requires a broad-based, in-depth knowledge of the entire organization and is distinguished by its variety, scope, and the degree of independence and initiative required of the employee.
+The work requires a broad-based, in-depth knowledge of the entire organization and is distinguished by its variety, scope and initiative required of the employee.
 NCSL is seeking a detail-oriented individual with excellent organizational and communication skills with the ability to work independently.
 The position requires regular contact with NCSL’s members, exhibitors, advertisers, vendors, and the public.

 RESPONSIBILITIES AND DUTIES:

-Plans, arranges and coordinates all administrative, logistical, and support services for the NCSL Foundation Board.
-Also, provides support to the Legislative Summit Host Committee contributor benefits.
+Plans, arranges, and coordinates all administrative, logistical and support services for the NCSL Legislative Summit and Exhibition in conjunction with the Director of Marketing and Meetings.

-Acts as liaison between the director of the Foundation and other staff including coordinating the dissemination of information, interpreting policy or directives, and answering questions.
+Acts as liaison between the communications division and other staff including coordinating the dissemination of information and answering questions.

-Provides program support and administrative assistance to the director of the Foundation and the Foundation Board of Directors.
+Provides program support and administrative assistance to the Marketing and Meetings Communications team.

-Independently handles complex organization wide projects which may entail collecting, monitoring, assembling and analyzing program, grant or budget data.
+Independently handles complex organization wide projects which may entail collecting, monitoring, assembling, and analyzing program or budget data.

-Develops and maintains specialized program information in the NCSL database and Microsoft Excel and maintains information on NCSL constituents and Foundation sponsors.
+Develops and maintains specialized program databases in Personify and Excel and maintains information on NCSL exhibitors and advertisers.

 This job operates in a professional office environment.
 This role routinely uses standard office equipment such as laptop computers, copy machines, scanners and smartphones.